PARENTS PLEASE NOTE:

 -

-A newsletter containing important school info is sent home fortnightly.
+A newsletter containing important school info is sent home every couple of weeks.

 -